Yasas1994/Jaeger/README.md

 ## Running Jaeger

-Running Jaeger is quite straightforward once the environment is correctly configured.
-The program accepts a fasta file containing the contigs as input and outputs a table containing the predictions and various other statics calculated during the runtime.
+Running Jaeger is quite straightforward once the environment is correctly set up.
+The program accepts both compressed and uncompressed fasta files containing the contigs as input.
+It outputs a table containing the predictions and various other statics calculated during the runtime.
 By default, Jaeger will run on all the GPUs on the system.
 This behavior can be overridden by providing a list of GPUs to -gnames option and limiting the number of GPUs availble for jaeger's use.
+-ofasta option will write all putative viral contigs (contigs that satisfies the cut-off score) into a separate file

 ````
 python inference.py -i input_file.fasta -o output_file.fasta